ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/161 ADDMAGIC.md

 #### Description

 Does exactly what you think.
-See [Magic Codes][] for a list of magic codes.
+See [Magic Codes](../../../Magic Codes.md) for a list of magic codes.

-  [Magic Codes]: ../../../Magic%20Codes.md "wikilink"